CodeWizard6/Pen-testing-blog/_Web-Applications/Love.md

 ![Full escalation of access privileges to NT Authority\System](/Pen-testing-blog/assets/images/SuccessfulEscalationNTAuthoritySystem_Love.png ""Figure 23 - Successful escalation of access privileges to NT Authority\System")

-### Vulnerability Summary

-This machine contained the following vulnerabilities:
+## Vulnerabilities - Exploitation and Mitigation Summary

+The machine demonstrated the following vulnerabilities and how they can be exploited.
+I've also included some security controls that can mitigate exploitation:

+### Server-side request forgery

-* **Server-side request forgery** — As a result of not limiting server requests to only trusted endpoints, I was able to force the server to connect to my Kali Linux instance on my behalf and by not filtering localhost or http://127.0.0.1 from permitted input in user supplied URL, I was able to force the server to send a request to itself via its loopback address and thereby access sensitive , internal only resources without authentication.
+As a result of not limiting server requests to only trusted endpoints or filtering localhost and its aliases (e.g: <http://127.0.0.1>) from permitted input in user supplied URL to be scanned, I was able to force the server to send a request to itself via its loopback address and thereby access sensitive, internal only resources such as the administration interface, without authentication.

+Security best practices and controls that can block and / or mitigate the effects of this vulnerability include the following:

+* Sanitize user supplied URLs against a whitelist of allowed URLS or domains.
+Any bad input such as localhost or 127.0.0.1 should be rejected.
+* Restrict the ability of the web server to make outbound requests to destination IPs not on an approved whitelist.
+* Apply multi-layer access controls against internal systems that are often a target of SSRF attacks such as via isolation at the network layer.

+### Arbitrary file upload

-* **Arbitrary file upload** — As a result of no filtering in place for either file type, file content, or file extensions for files being uploaded to the images directory on the web server, I was able upload a malicious payload in form of a web shell in lieu of a legitimate image file type such as jpeg or png.
+As a result of no filtering in place for either file type, file content, or file extensions for files being uploaded to the web root directory on the web server, I was able upload a malicious  web shell in lieu of a legitimate image file type such as jpeg or png.

+Security best practices and controls that can block and / or mitigate the effects of this vulnerability include the following:

+* Strictly limit the file extenstions that can be uploaded to the web root directory based on how the web application is being used (e.g: PDF , PNG , JPG if only images are needed).
+* Disable execute permissions on the web server root so that any files uploaded will not be able to execute.
+This will also prevent any files uploaded from being recognized as executable scripts by the web server.
+* Do not upload files directly to the web root but rather serve any uploaded files via security handlers.
+This will reduce the attack surface exposed to malicious actors by storing uploaded files in a directory not directly accessible from the web root.
+* Use a combination of methods such as file MIME type inspection and deep inspection of file contents to ensure that only expected and legitimate file are uploaded to the web server.
+Do not rely on user supplied parameters such as Content Type header as they are easily spoofed.

+### Broken Access Control

-* **Security misconfiguration** - As a result of the AlwayInstallElevated registry value being enabled (registry keys set to 1), I was able to install msi files as a non — administrative user.
+As a result of the AlwayInstallElevated registry value being enabled (registry keys set to 1), I was able to install msi files containing a malicious payload as a non — administrative user.

+Security best practices and controls that can block and / or mitigate the effects of this vulnerability include the following:

+* Do not non administratrive users to install applications or files on machines without a valid business use case.
+Restrict what access privilges normal user accounts have to only the access necessary for a user to do his or her job role.